microsoft/finops-toolkit/docs/_reporting/hubs/configure-scopes.md

 ## 🖥️ Configure exports via PowerShell

-If this is the first time you are using the FinOps toolkit PowerShell module , refer to the [PowerShell](/docs/_automation/powershell/README.md) deployment guide to install the module.
+If this is the first time you are using the FinOps toolkit PowerShell module, refer to the [PowerShell](../../_automation/powershell/README.md) deployment guide to install the module.

 1. Install the FinOps toolkit PowerShell module.